 Aetna [Weill Cornell Employee Plan]

-Affinity [Essential (Exchange), Medicare]
+Affinity [Access (Exchange), Medicare]

-CIGNA [HMO, Medicare, POS, PPO]
+Cigna [HMO, Medicare, POS, PPO]

 Empire Blue Cross Blue Shield [EPO, HMO, Mediblue (Senior), PPO]